-(1) financial or personal interest in the outcome of the arbitration proceeding; and
+2 (a) Before accepting appointment, an individual who is requested to serve 3 as an arbitrator, after making a reasonable inquiry, shall disclose to all parties to the 4 arbitration agreement and arbitration proceedings and to any other arbitrators any facts 5 that a reasonable person would consider likely to affect the impartiality of the arbitrator 6 in the arbitration proceeding, including any: 7 (1) financial or personal interest in the outcome of the arbitration 8 proceeding; and 9 (2) existing or past relationships with any of the parties to the 10 agreement to arbitrate or the parties to the arbitration proceeding, their counsel or 11 representatives, witnesses, or the other arbitrators.
+12 (b) An arbitrator has a continuing obligation to disclose to all parties to the 13 arbitration agreement and arbitration proceedings and to any other arbitrators any facts of 14 which the arbitrator learns after accepting appointment which a reasonable person would 15 consider likely to affect the impartiality of the arbitrator.
+16 (c) If the arbitrator discloses a fact as required by subsection (a) or (b) and 17 a party timely objects to the appointment or continued service of the arbitrator based upon 18 the disclosure, such objection may be grounds to vacate the award under Section 23(a)(2).
+19 (d) If the arbitrator did not disclose a fact as required by subsection (a) or 20 (b), upon objection of a party, an award may be vacated under Section 23(a)(2).
+21 (e) An arbitrator appointed as a neutral who did not disclose a known, 22 direct, and material interest in the outcome of the arbitration proceeding or a known, existing, and substantial relationship with a party is presumed to have acted with eviden nt partiality under Section 23(a)(2).

-2 (2) existing or past relationships with any of the parties to the 3 agreement to arbitrate or the parties to the arbitration proceeding, their counsel or 4 representatives, witnesses, or the other arbitrators.
-5 (b) An arbitrator has a continuing obligation to disclose to all parties to the 6 arbitration agreement and arbitration proceedings and to any other arbitrators any facts of 7 which the arbitrator learns after accepting appointment which a reasonable person would 8 consider likely to affect the impartiality of the arbitrator.
-9 (c) If the arbitrator discloses a fact as required by subsection (a) or (b) and 10 a party timely objects to the appointment or continued service of the arbitrator based upon 11 the disclosure, such objection may be grounds to vacate the award under Section 23(a)(2).
-12 (d) If the arbitrator did not disclose a fact as required by subsection (a) or 13 (b), upon objection of a party, an award may be vacated under Section 23(a)(2).
-14 (e) An arbitrator appointed as a neutral who did not disclose a known, 15 direct, and material interest in the outcome of the arbitration proceeding or a known, 16 existing, and substantial relationship with a party is presumed to have acted with evident 17 partiality under Section 23(a)(2).
-18 (f) If the parties to an arbitration proceeding agree to the procedures of an 19 arbitration organization or any other procedures for pre-award challenges to 20 arbitrators, substantial compliance with those procedures is a condition precedent to a 21 motion to vacate an award on those grounds under Section 23(a)(2).
+(f) If the parties to an arbitration proceeding agree to the procedures of an arbitration organization or any other procedures for pre-award challenges to arbitrators, substantial compliance with those procedures is a condition precedent to a motion to vacate an award on those grounds under Section 23(a)(2).